i0Ek3/twiliomsg/README.md

 ### Send

 Run `./sendmsg.sh` and follows the hints.
-But first, change the constant `FROM, TO, BODY` to your own in send.py and sendmsg.sh.
+But first, change the constant `FROM, TO, BODY` to your own in sendmsg.sh.

+If you want use `send.py`, please ensure the twilio libs installed first.
+If not, please run command `pip install twilio` to install it.

 ### Receive